 To use the Many-to-Many feature described in this section, you must ensure your project uses XAE version 3.
 Although it is possible to deploy Many-to-Many with a lower XAE version, this feature will not work as intended.
-For instructions on how to upgrade, see XAE Version 3 Prerequisites.
+For instructions on how to upgrade, see Upgrading XAE to Version 3.

 A many-to-many relationship is similar to a one-to-many relationship in that tables are joined together but the relationship is more complex.
 For example, a marketing automation system allows you to assign one or more predefined ‘tags’ to each marketing campaign.
 With these tags, you can organize campaigns in any way we want.